Maine LD 1822 Failed: What the Online Data Privacy Act Would Have Required

 Restrictions on Targeted Advertising

-The bill would impose sweeping restrictions on companies' ability to collect data for and deliver targeted advertising, going further than opt-out-based approaches used in most other states.
+The bill would have imposed sweeping restrictions on companies' ability to collect data for and deliver targeted advertising, going further than opt-out-based approaches used in most other states.

 What Should Businesses Do Now?

-- Review sensitive data sales — if you sell or share precise location, health, or biometric data, prepare for a potential outright ban
+- Review sensitive data sales anyway — if you sell or share precise location, health, or biometric data, other state laws may already restrict or prohibit those practices.

 - Check your existing compliance — use our privacy law calculator to understand which state laws already apply to you and compare requirements across states